Small Business Tax Preparation Costs 2026

 Tax preparation costs have increased significantly in recent years:

-What This Means for Budgeting: Businesses should budget for 8-12% annual increases.
+Businesses should budget for 8-12% annual increases A fractional CFO can help you navigate accounting services in this area.
 A $2,500 tax preparation bill this year likely becomes $2,700-2,800 next year.
 Switching preparers doesn't typically reduce costs long-term as all firms face similar cost pressures.

 Bundled vs. Itemized Pricing